MichalMroz21/Virtual-World/README.md

 - World can be saved into a text file and loaded
 - Event Log with paging containing detailed information of what happened during the turn.

-More detailed description of organisms:
+More detailed description of organisms:<br/>
-Fox - will never move to a tile occupied by an organism with higher strength than his.
+Fox - will never move to a tile occupied by an organism with higher strength than his.<br/>
-Turtle - In 75% of cases doesn't change it's position (doesn't move), Repels attacks from organisms with strength lower than 5, whoever attacked must return to it's previous tile.
+Turtle - In 75% of cases doesn't change it's position (doesn't move), Repels attacks from organisms with strength lower than 5, whoever attacked must return to it's previous tile.<br/>
 Antilope - Move range is 2 tiles.
-Has 50% chance to run away from battle, in that case it moves to another not occupied tile.
+Has 50% chance to run away from battle, in that case it moves to another not occupied tile.<br/>
 Cybersheep - It's goal is to eat Borscht.
-If there is Borscht it moves to it's direction, if there is not it acts as a normal sheep.
+If there is Borscht it moves to it's direction, if there is not it acts as a normal sheep.<br/>
-Dandelion - Makes three attempts to spread in one turn.
+Dandelion - Makes three attempts to spread in one turn.<br/>
-Guarana - Increases strength of animal that ate this by 3.
+Guarana - Increases strength of animal that ate this by 3.<br/>
-Berries - Animal that ate this dies.
+Berries - Animal that ate this dies.<br/>
 Borscht - Kills all animals next to it, except Cybersheep.
-If animal eats this, then that animal dies.
+If animal eats this, then that animal dies.<br/>